STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 from the environment variable ``HPX_LOGLEVEL`` (as set for the console instance of the application).
 The level defaults to the same values as the corresponding settings in the general logging configuration shown before.
-The destination on the console instance is set to be a file which name is generated based from its OS process id.
+The destination on the console instance is set to be a file that's name is generated based on its OS process id.
 Setting the environment variable ``HPX_CONSOLE_LOGDESTINATION`` allows customization of the naming scheme for the output file.
 The logging format is set to leave the original logging output unchanged, as received from